Is high-dimensional photonic entanglement robust to noise?: Theoretical model

 \subsection{Assumptions of the model}

-There are two important assumptions in our analytic theory: first, the dimension of the state Eq.~(\ref{state}) can be increased without any penalty; and second, the amplitudes of the mode coefficients are equal, i.e.~the bandwidth of the state is considered ``flat".
+There are two important assumptions in our analytic theory: first, the dimension of the state Eq.~(\ref{state}) can be increased without any penalty; and second, the amplitudes of the mode coefficients are equal, i.e.~the state is maximally entangled.
 These assumptions greatly simplify the theoretical description and provide an upper bound to noise resistance.
 In any physical system, however, there will be an upper limit to the size of the space, and real sources often require entanglement concentration in order to achieve a flat state \cite{dada2011experimental}.

-To rigorously test the validity of assumptions, we address the problem of a finite-dimensional and non-flat state with numerical simulations representative of high-dimensional states reported in the literature.
-Quantitative comparisons between the predictions of the theory, which includes the assumptions, and a wide range of physical states can then be made.
-In addition, a non-flat state may have a varying quantum contrast for different mode.
-However, this is something that we can investigate in the numerical simulations, and we find that the predictions of the theory still hold when we take the average quantum contrast across the relevant set of measurements.